TomographicImaging/CIL-Data/README.md

 Here it has been normalised with flat-field and dark-field.

 ## headsq.mha
 The file headsq.mha comes from VTK-Data.
-The original dataset is available at: The original dataset is available at: https://github.com/open-cv/VTKData/tree/master/Data/headsq.
+The original dataset is available at: https://github.com/open-cv/VTKData/tree/master/Data/headsq.
 Please see the VTKData LICENSE.txt file for the associated license.